 Common symptoms people adjusting to higher altitudes feel include unusual lethargy or tiredness, the desire to nap in the early afternoon, reduction or loss of appetite, headaches, and the inability to sleep well.

 Altitude does bring with it some distinct advantages, too.
-In some places, like the colonial city of Cuernavaca (colloquially known as the ‘land of the eternal spring’) being high up can keep the climate at more temperate levels, especially in comparison to the sultry coasts in the high summer months.
-In the fall and winter months, the mornings and evenings can be quite cool – even chilly – which makes for a welcome contrast to the warmer days and hotter summers.
+Being high up can keep the climate at more temperate levels, especially in comparison to the sultry, sweltering heat at the coasts in the high summer months.
+During the fall and winter months, the mornings and evenings can be quite cool – even chilly – which makes for a welcome contrast to the warmer days and hotter summers.

-Getting acclimatized to altitude takes time, but your body will usually adjust surprisingly quickly to the change of altitude given the right amount of rest and hydration.
+Getting acclimatized to altitude takes some time, and your body will usually adjust surprisingly quickly to the change of altitude given the right amount of rest and hydration.

-Here are some key tips to help you acclimatize well at altitude:
+Here are some key tips to help you acclimatize at altitude:

 Drink lots of fresh water – two liters a day, minimum; keep drinking little and often all day.
 Staying thoroughly hydrated is really important at high altitude; even if you don’t feel thirsty;